Frequently Asked Questions

 Which radiology groups are members in SR?

-The 19 founding SR groups are: Advanced Diagnostic Imaging (Nashville, TN); Advanced Radiology Services (Grand Rapids, MI); Austin Radiological Association (Austin, TX); Charlotte Radiology (Charlotte, NC); Diversified Radiology (Denver, CO); Inland Imaging (Spokane, WA); Jefferson Radiology (Hartford, CT); Mountain Medical Physician Specialists (Salt Lake City, UT); Northwest Radiology (Indianapolis, IN); Radiology Ltd. (Tucson, AZ); Radiology Associates of North Texas (Fort Worth, TX); Riverside Radiology (Columbus, OH); Southwest Diagnostic Imaging, affiliates Scottsdale Medical Imaging and Valley Radiologists (Phoenix, AZ); Quantum Radiology (Atlanta, GA); Hill Medical Corporation (Arcadia, CA) and University Radiology (New Brunswick, NJ).
+The Core Strategic Radiology groups are: Advanced Radiology Services (Grand Rapids, MI); Austin Radiological Association (Austin, TX); Central Illinois Radiological Associates (Peoria, IL); Charlotte Radiology (Charlotte, NC); Diversified Radiology (Denver, CO); Inland Imaging (Spokane, WA); Huron Valley Radiology (Ann Arbor, MI); Inland Imaging (Spokane, WA); Jefferson Radiology (Hartford, CT); Mountain Medical Physician Specialists (Salt Lake City, UT); Northwest Radiology (Indianapolis, IN); Quantum Radiology (Atlanta, GA); Radiant Imaging—The Hill Medical Corporation and Arcadia Radiology Group divisions (Pasadena, CA); Radiology Associates of North Texas (Fort Worth, TX); Radiology Ltd. (Tucson, AZ); Radiology Associates of South Florida (Miami, FL); Southwest Diagnostic Imaging—affiliates EVDI Medical Imaging, Scottsdale Medical Imaging and Valley Radiologists (Phoenix, AZ); and University Radiology (New Brunswick, NJ).

 Is SR another entity looking to "go public"?